MantisSub/python-ms5837/README.md

 # ms5837-python

-A python module to interface with MS5837-30BA and MS5837-02BA waterproof pressure and temperature sensors.
+A Python 3 module to interface with MS5837-30BA and MS5837-02BA waterproof pressure and temperature sensors.
 Tested on Raspberry Pi 3 with Raspbian.

-The python SMBus library must be installed. https://pypi.org/project/smbus2/
+Forked from https://github.com/bluerobotics/ms5837-python and updated with Python3 support an installation setup script.

+# Requirements

+Download and install smbus2 library.
+Steps to install smbus are provided at: https://pypi.org/project/smbus2/

-	pip install smbus2
+pip3 install smbus2

+# Installation

+MS5837 is pure Python 3 code and requires no compilation.
+Installation is easy:

+python3 setup.py install

 # Usage